susestudio/studio-help/500_api/400_using_api_with_curl.md

 [Example][example-6]

-## RESTful API

-SUSE Studio features a RESTful API over HTTP which can be used to clone appliances, upload files, trigger and monitor builds and more.
-See the [SUSE Studio API documentation][studio-api] for more details.

 ## URL Encoding

 Not all the characters are allowed into an URL ([http://tools.ietf.org/html/rfc1738][rfc-characters]).
 This is a problem for example if you try to add the gcc-c++ package into your appliance as "+" is not allowed.
 So, the following will not work: